UYSALCORP/Fullstack_Developer_Course/Typescript/README.md

 ## Run a Project:
 - tsc --init
 - After specified directions run "tsc" command.
-It compiles Typescript to Javascript.
+It compiles Typescript to Javascript and creates "app.js" file on your outDir
 - tsc --watch automaticly compile

 ## tsconfig.json